Daksh/ForgetMeNot/README.md

-# ForgetMeNot: Exploring Accidental Linkability of Users

-## A case study on GitHub, StackOverflow, and Twitter
+# Exploring Accidental Linkability of Users (A case study on GitHub, StackOverflow, and Twitter)

 ## Our Team